lunarafael/lunarafael/README.md

 ###

-<p align="left">You might notice that my GitHub repositories show less activity.
-This is because I primarily work with Bitbucket at my company, where I manage and collaborate on various projects.</p>
+<p align="left">My GitHub activity may seem limited because I primarily work with Bitbucket at the company I work for, where I manage and collaborate on multiple projects!</p>

 ###